Applying for CCHP-RN

 The fee is $305 (if submitted by mail or fax, a $15 surcharge will apply).
 If it is determined that you do not meet the minimum application requirements or if you decide to cancel your application, $100 will be refunded.
 Cancellations must be requested in writing and received by NCCHC at least 10 business days before the examination date.

-Candidates who opt to take the exam at a PSI test center will also be charged a $50 registration fee by PSI.
+Candidates who opt to take the exam at a test center or online will also be charged a $50 registration fee by PSI or Prometric.

 Attention veterans: You may be eligible for reimbursement of the exam fee by the Veterans Administration.
 Learn more »